The best fishing line for crappie is a 6 lb low visibility and highly sensitive line, such as KastKing Superpower Braid.

 - Not as sensitive as a braid or fluorocarbon line.

 It is a strong line and is incredibly resistant to abrasions.
 I recommend this line for those fishermen who love to fish around in rougher terrain.
-It is limp which makes it very easy to cast well and also can be tied with ease.

 - Great casting